satlawa/obf_autop/README.md

-# obf_autop
+# AutOP

 Version 3.8<br>
-AutOP is a Python script that creates a report (Operat) out of downloaded raw SAP data.
+AutOP is a Python script that creates a forest management report (Operat) out of downloaded raw SAP data.

 ## Install